Becoming a referee - FAQs

 Does the course allow me to referee with the MDFRA or other referee branches?

-The course by itself does not entitle you to referee with us.
-You will need to become a member as well.
-Membership is based on your age and qualifications.
-More information on membership options can be found at Membership.
+Completing the course does not automatically entitle you to referee with us.
+You must also become a member.
+Membership requirements are based on your age and qualifications.
+For more information on membership options, please visit our Membership page.

-Other referee branches are likely to require that you become a member of them after you have completed the course.
-For their membership options, you will have to enquire with them directly.
+Other referee branches may require you to become a member with them after completing the course.
+For their specific membership options, please contact them directly.

 When is the next course?